 They have big floppy ears, a coat that can be soft or coarse in nature depending on the type of Cockapoo you have, and little button noses that make your heart melt.

 Cockapoos are popular in many countries including America, England, Canada and even Australia.
 This dog breed could be a good therapy dog because they have such a gentle nature.

 For many years, I lived with a Cockapoo called Nelly.
 Even now, at 9 years old, she still has her puppy-like personality.
 She is definitely one of the most incredible dogs I’ve ever been around because she has such a loving nature.
 She may love other people too but she never forgets me.

-It is always a shock when you compare your own Cockapoo to someone else’s, so before you invite an adorable Cockapoo pup into your home make sure that you have a look at the different types.
+It is always a shock when you compare your own Cockapoo puppy to someone else’s, so before you invite an adorable Cockapoo puppy into your home make sure that you have a look at the different types.

 It is important to note that everything discussed in this article is from my experience with my own Cockapoo, research on the internet and meeting other Cockapoo owners.
 All Cockapoos come with different temperaments and personalities, so it is not a one size fits all.

 Nelly loves rolling around on the grass in the sun!

 The Cockapoo originated in the US during the 1960s.
 The Cocker Spaniel and the Poodle originated in the UK.
 From my experience with the Cockapoo, Cocker Spaniel and Poodle, they have all seem happy and loving dogs.